InflaRx Initiates First-in-Human Study with Small Molecule C5aR Inhibitor INF904

 Future development in complement-mediated chronic diseases

-/EIN News/ -- JENA, Germany, Nov.
+JENA, Germany, Nov.
 09, 2022 (GLOBE NEWSWIRE) -- InflaRx N.V.
-(Nasdaq: IFRX), a clinical-stage biopharmaceutical company developing anti-inflammatory therapeutics by targeting the complement system, today announced that it has dosed its first healthy volunteer in a randomized, double-blind, placebo-controlled Phase I trial of orally administered, small molecule C5aR inhibitor INF904.
+IFRX, a clinical-stage biopharmaceutical company developing anti-inflammatory therapeutics by targeting the complement system, today announced that it has dosed its first healthy volunteer in a randomized, double-blind, placebo-controlled Phase I trial of orally administered, small molecule C5aR inhibitor INF904.
 This single ascending dose Phase I trial aims to evaluate the safety, tolerability and pharmacokinetics of INF904 in healthy volunteers.

 "Our preclinical studies with our new orally administered, small molecule C5aR inhibitor INF904 have shown potential for INF904 to inhibit C5a-induced signaling through its receptor C5aR.
 We are excited to enter clinical development of this new drug candidate," said Renfeng Guo, M.D., Chief Scientific Officer and Founder of InflaRx.
 "INF904 is a promising addition to our pipeline of candidates controlling the terminal complement C5a / C5aR pathway.
 As an orally administered compound, we plan to study if INF904 is especially suitable for patients suffering from complement-mediated chronic autoimmune and inflammatory diseases requiring ongoing long-term treatment," he added.